Publications

 (Book chapter)

 Entrepreneurs have a bunch of channels to access assets essential for starting a new business; various types of entrepreneurship support organizations (ESOs), such as accelerators, coworking spaces, and crowdfunding platforms, have been emerging in a number of entrepreneurial ecosystems around the world.
 Additionally, governments and policymakers are competing to launch public support programs for nascent firms.
-Based on a systematic literature review, my advisor and I categorize a variety of policy engagements into three: seeding capital, seeding opportunities, and seeding support.
+Based on a systematic literature review, my co-author (Maryann Feldman) and I categorize a variety of policy engagements into three: seeding capital, seeding opportunities, and seeding support.
 We also suggest key policy implications and future research topics.
 (Co-authored with Maryann Feldman)